 • Write a list of all the things that you like about yourself, what your strengths are, remind yourself of the things you do well, of compliments others have paid you, of small goals you have achieved

-• Put post it notes on your cupboards with positive sayings like ‘I am doing okay’; ‘Today is good day’; ‘I always do the best I can and that is good enough’.
+• Put Post-it notes on your cupboards with positive sayings like ‘I am doing okay’; ‘Today is a good day’; ‘I always do the best I can and that is good enough’.
 Your mind will unconsciously absorb the message.

-• Remember that your body is your own, no matter what shape, size, or color it is
+• Remember that your body is your own, no matter what shape, size, or colour it is

 • Remind yourself of things about your body that are okay